CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 To view critical alarms, open the large Alarms card.

-{{< figure src="/images/netq/events-alarms-large-summary-tab-300.png" width="500" >}}
+{{<figure src="/images/netq/events-alarms-large-summary-tab-300.png" width="500" >}}

 From this card, you can view the distribution of alarms for each of the categories over time.
-The charts are sorted by total alarm count, with the highest number of alarms i a category listed at the top.
+The charts are sorted by total alarm count, with the highest number of alarms in a category listed at the top.
 Scroll down to view any hidden charts.
 A list of the associated alarms is also displayed.
 By default, the list of the most recent alarms is displayed when viewing the large card.

 #### View Devices with the Most Alarms